ppy/osu-wiki/news/2022-05-19-osu-talk-event-overcoming-obstacles.md

 | 19:30 UTC | [WaifuMaterial](https://osu.ppy.sh/users/14592606) | "Overcoming social anxiety" |
 | 20:00 UTC | [chiv](https://osu.ppy.sh/users/6701656) | "The problematic state of osu! tournaments" |

 The speakers were selected through a public speaker nomination form.
-If you believe that you or someone you know would be fit to give a talk in future events, please fill out the [OTE speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).
-The same nomination form is used for all OTEs.
+If you believe that you or someone you know would be fit to give a talk in future events, please fill out the [osu! talk event speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).
+The same nomination form is used for all osu! talk events.

 ---

 Join us this weekend for this inspirational event!
 Most importantly, be sure to spread the word to anyone you can.
 We know the folks in `#general` don't want to miss this.

-If you are interested in being considered to speak in future events, please fill out the [OTE speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).
+If you are interested in being considered to speak in future events, please fill out the [osu! talk event speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).

 See you all soon!